Naangal

-Naangal is a 1992 Indian Tamil-language drama film directed by Hassan.
+Naangal is a 1992 Indian Tamil-language film directed by Hassan and written by Mahendran, from a story by the former.
 The film stars Sivaji Ganesan, Prabhu and Dipika Chikhlia.
 It was released on 13 March 1992.

 Plot

 Keerthi, an honest police officer, is charged to solve a double murder case.
 Keerthi faces up to another police officer Naveen Kumar.
 Naveen Kumar who hungers for a promotion wants to take charge of this affair.
 Keerthi and Naveen Kumar finally fight, and the matter is taken up in court.
 Keerthi hires the lawyer Chaturvedi, a senior lawyer who has never lost a case.
-Later, Chaturvedi has a heart attack and the doctor Mona takes care of him.
-He really likes the way she took care of him and he now considered her like his own daughter.
+Later, Chaturvedi has a heart attack, and the doctor Mona takes care of him.
+He really likes the way she took care of him, and he now considered her like his own daughter.
 The doctors Rajasekhar and Mona suspect the hospital running by the doctor Johnson for doing illegal activities.
 Rajasekhar is later killed by someone, the presumed guilty is Mona according to the fingerprint on the murder weapon.
 Keerthi and Chaturvedi come to her rescue.